BARIBoston/bari_singularity_rstudio/README.md

 ## Configuring installed packages

-The complete image build process is outlined in the [Singulariy definition file](Singularity).
+The complete image build process is outlined in the [Singularity definition file](Singularity).
 Most likely, you will want to edit the `PACKAGES` array in the `%post` section of the definition file.

 For full documentation, see the [The Definition File](https://sylabs.io/guides/3.5/user-guide/definition_files.html) section of the syslabs.io documentation site.